 Where one would have thought, at first glance, that the technology would be of interest only for a playful use, studies have revealed that learning by VR also represented a point of strong interest with 40% of VR solutions users.

-Clearly, a need for more “serious” use of VR technologies actually exists.
+It is clear that the needs linked to the use of VR technologies, in so-called “more serious” applications and as opposed to entertainment, are very real.
 Transportation, automotive industry and medical services are among the first sectors to launch programs based on VR solutions to meet their needs, for example.

 Virtual reality : between implementation complexity and direct benefits